snapADDY/machine-learning-sample-project/README.md

 $ gunicorn application
 ```

-You can also start it in a Docker container.
+Alternatively, you can also start it in a Docker container.
 Build it:

 ```
 $ docker build -t machine-learning-application .